internal linking

 Internal links are a bit like an organizational chart for your website.
 They group related pages and sections together like departments in a company.
 This reinforces context and relevance as well as your depth of coverage on a topic.

-Your html internal linking strategy works together with your website navigation and URL structure to support an SEO-friendly website architecture.
+this strategy works together with your website navigation and URL structure to support an SEO-friendly website architecture.

 Internal links help Google to understand the most important pages on your website.
-Search engines consider pages with lots of internal links to be more important than those with fewer links.
+Search engines consider pages with lots of links to be more important than those with fewer links.
 That’s especially true when you link to those pages from your navigation because it tells Google you want users to find them.

 Imagine if you walked up to the reference desk at your local library and said, “kitchen counters.”
 The librarian would have no idea what you were looking for.
 As a result, she might offer you a list of local stores, books of countertop styles, or point you towards DIY Youtube videos to install a countertop.